 The festivals main stage and home to an excellent mix of talented musicians from around the world.
 The musical theme is of reggae, world and folk music, we essentially summarise this as ‘roots’ of the land music.
 This is where the headline act tend to perform.
 We keep the stage small so that there is a closer connection between the artist and the crowd.
 With a bar at one end, the open sided stretch tent is the place to be sitting in the sun enjoying the music whilst watching the rest of the festival skip by.

-The latest from medical sciences will be brought to you by Mrs. Michaela Williams, QRISTA Clinic Director.
-Her RECLAIM YOUR HEALTH and CHANGING STATES workshops have specifically been created for our community suffering from Lyme disease, chronic and autoimmune conditions and psycho-emotional trauma.
+The newest addition to the festival.
+Mrs. Michaela Williams, QRISTA Clinic Director, has created clinic program content specifically for the community suffering from Lyme disease, chronic and autoimmune conditions and psycho-emotional trauma.
 These are invaluable information and advice packed workshops for people who are struggling to find the right help and are unable to move forward in their recovery.
-Places are strictly limited and prior reservations is necessary for all workshops.
+Places are strictly limited and prior reservations are necessary for all seminars.

 We are blessed with the number and variety of conscious offerings in our healing area.
 With discussion on consciousness and the afterlife, trauma release, quantum medicine, yogs, meditation, tarot, chant and massage to name just some of the things going on.
 The are is centred on the Healing Temple with various tents cuddling up to it.
 This is intentionally at the quieter end of the festival..